mikhailyemets/tasty-ideas-proj/README.md

 # Demo
 ![Website Interface](demo.png)

-# File include data.json so you can load data to database
+# File includes data.json so you can load data to database

 # Python3 must be already installed